Yo-El Ju

 Yo-El Ju is the Barbara Burton and Reuben Morriss III Professor of Neurology at the Washington University School of Medicine.
 She co-directs the Center on Biological Rhythms and Sleep (COBRAS) and is a member of the Hope Center for Neurological Diseases at Washington University.
 Clinically, she sees patients at Barnes-Jewish Hospital for parasomnia, narcolepsy, restless legs syndrome, and obstructive sleep apnea.
-Ju's team has made multiple significant contributions to the field of sleep medicine and neurology in unveiling the complex relationship between sleep, amyloid deposition and neurodegenerative diseases such as Alzheimer's, opening new possibilities for clinical treatment.
+Ju's team has made contributions to the field of sleep medicine and neurology on the relationship between sleep, amyloid deposition and neurodegenerative diseases such as Alzheimer's.
 As of April 2023, the most cited work from her lab is their 2017 paper in Brain: A Journal of Neurology that showed cerebrospinal fluid (CSF) amyloid-beta protein level increases due to slow-wave sleep disruption.

 Early life and education

 Ju was born in 1979 in South Korea.
 She attended Rift Valley Academy in Kijabe, Kenya for high school and later transferred to Fairfax High School in Los Angeles, U.S. She attended Harvard College for her undergraduate studies, graduating Magna Cum Laude in 2001 with a B.A. in biology.
 While studying at Harvard, she received the John Harvard College Scholarship (awarded to top 5% of class) and conducted research in neuronal cell biology and tissue engineering in the lab of Paul Janmey and Thomas Stossel under the mentorship of Lisa A. Flanagan.

 Ju went on to obtain her M.D. in 2005 from Columbia University Vagelos College of Physicians and Surgeons, where she was a member of Alpha Omega Alpha, a national medical honor society, and won the Glasgow-Rubin Achievement Award for women graduating in the top 10% of their class.
 After graduating from medical school, Ju moved to Washington University in St. Louis, completing a residency in neurology in 2009.
 After this, Ju went on to specialize in sleep medicine, completing clinical and research fellowships in the discipline of the Washington University Multidisciplinary Sleep Medicine Center from 2009 to 2011, where she examined the relationship between Alzheimer's disease and circadian rhythms.
 During this period, Ju also studied rapid eye movement sleep behavior disorder.
 Ju obtained her M.S. in Clinical Investigation from Washington University in St. Louis in 2015.